TomerFi/home_assistant_custom_ac_alexa_smarthome_skill/README.md

 - Select FAN: LOW/MED/HIGH/AUTO
 - Select temperature: 17-32 Celsius.

-Which means: 2 modes X 4 fan levels X 16 possible temperatures + 1 off command = 129 packets I needed to obtatin in order to be able to control my ac unit properly. </br>
+Which means: 2 modes X 4 fan levels X 17 possible temperatures + 1 off command = **137 packets** I needed to obtatin in order to be able to control my ac unit properly. </br>

 There are a couple of ways you can obtain your packets, </br>
 - You can teach the packets to your broadlink which is pretty easy, after your done you can extract the code packets from the broadlink settings using NightRang3r's [scripts](https://github.com/NightRang3r/Broadlink-e-control-db-dump), it's pretty straight forward.
 Please note the script is designed for use with python 2.7, so if you are using python 3 and above, you're going to need to make some adjustments to the script.
 Also, please note you're going to need an android device to extract the settings files from.